Salina, Kansas

 William Addison Phillips

-In the spring of 1857, Colonel William A. Phillips, traveled through the settled portions of Kansas, conceived the idea of making a tour on foot through a portion of the unsettled territory to select a townsite.
+In the spring of 1857, Colonel William A. Phillips traveled through the settled portions of Kansas and conceived the idea of making a tour on foot through a portion of the unsettled territory to select a townsite.
 To accompany him on his tour, he engaged the services of an Englishman named Smith.
 From the vicinity of Fort Riley, Kansas, they started on foot, following the Smoky Hill River as far as the Saline River, the course they followed for a short distance when they crossed the Solomon River.
 With their supplies becoming low, they made their way to Manhattan, renewed their stock of provisions, and started again, following up the Blue River until they came to the forks.
 Following the west branch of the Blue River, they came to the Military Road and turning into this, they followed it until they reached Marysville.
 They struck out for Richmond from Marysville, a distance of 51 miles, which they accomplished in one day.
 Their journey extended over two weeks, and the average distance traveled each day was 40 miles.
 At that time, the first permanent settlement in Saline County was founded because after thoroughly examining the grounds over which he traveled for a townsite, Colonel Phillips determined to locate on the banks of the Smoky Hill River.

 In February 1858, Colonel Phillips, in company with A. M. Campbell and James Muir returned to the area and drove their stakes to locate a townsite they called Salina.
 Beautifully located, the site was in the center of a rich and fertile valley on the banks of the Smoky Hill River.
 It would be the first permanent settlement made in what would become Saline County.
 At that time, the region was officially an unorganized territory known as the Arapaho District.
 However, in February 1858, the Kansas Legislature passed a bill to organize and define five new counties west of the 6th principal meridian, including Saline County.

 George Pickard brought the first stock of goods to Saline County in 1858.
 That year, the great floods washed away all the Government bridges on the Smoky Hill, Saline, and Solomon Rivers.
 On reaching the Solomon, Pickard found the bridge gone, and to get his goods across the river, he had to construct a raft of wood and buffalo robes, on which he succeeded in getting them over, but in a somewhat damaged condition.
-The washing out of the bridges necessitated laying a road on the south side of the river from Salina to Kansas City, which was a challenging and arduous task.
+The washing out of the bridges necessitated laying a road on the south side of the river from Salina to Kansas City, which was challenging and arduous.
 Before starting for his stock of goods, which was not very large, Pickard had erected a small log house on the property that would later become the town of Salina.
 Here, he deposited his stock and opened it up for business.

 Pike’s Peakers Crossing the Plains by Albert Bierstadt, 1859.